-<p>The second day moved to Framer Framed, a contemporary art and cultural space, whose openness lets thinking breathe rather than steering it down a single line.
-The Kick-off day was organised around two keynotes, each followed by a panel response and questions from the room.
-Around a hundred people filled the room and the audience ranged from students to interested citizens, scholars and government officials.</p>

-<p>The first keynote of the day was given by Louise Amoore, who focused her speech on AI, cloud infrastructure, and the transformation of the state.
-The panel continued the discussion around AI, databases, infrastructure, and resistance, with Rocco Bellanova on the legacy of European interoperability, Mirca Madianou on the infrastructural violence of algorithmic aid decisions in refugee camps, and Niels ten Oever refusing the framing of resistance, suggesting taking an anti-position in relation to AI.
-One audience question that stayed with us came from Alex Gekker, professor at the University of Amsterdam, who asked the panel to think about the idea of the “minimum viable state”.
-If the boundaries between the state, NGOs, and private actors dissolve into shared infrastructural dependencies, what happens to the people who rely on those services when government changes? </p>

-<p>The second keynote was given by Fernando Vilgueiras, who spoke about Brazil’s national education data infrastructure, the IND, established by law in October 2025, which coordinates educational data across the federal government, 26 states, and over 5,000 municipalities, turning what Fernando called a “regime of collaboration” into an “informational regime”, where coordination depends on the ability to share data, align systems, and operate interoperable platforms.
-His closing line captured the wider DATAGOV theme well: “Digital transformation is not technological determinism.
+<p>The second keynote was given by Fernando Vilgueiras, who spoke about Brazil’s national education data infrastructure, the IND, established by law in October 2025.
+IND coordinates educational data across the federal government, 26 states, and over 5,000 municipalities, turning what Fernando called a “regime of collaboration” into an “informational regime”.
+Coordination now depends on the ability to share data, align systems, and operate interoperable platforms.
+His closing line captured the wider DATAGOV concern well: “Digital transformation is not technological determinism.
 It is a political choice.”
-This reminded us that infrastructures may look boring and administrative, but they quietly reshape power. </p>
+This reminded us that infrastructures may look boring and administrative, but they actively reshape power. </p>

-<p>The second panel shifted the discussion to digital public infrastructures, as Bidisha Chaudhary returned to Aadhaar and the changing nature of statecraft in India, Cecilia Pasanti spoke about digital identity and its links to biometric and colonial histories, and Rob van Kranenborg pointed to Europe’s 85 percent dependency on US hyperscalers.</p>
+<p>The second panel shifted the discussion to digital public infrastructures, as Bidisha Chaudhary turned to the changing nature of statecraft in India.
+Cecilia Pasanti spoke about digital identity and its links to biometric and colonial histories, and Rob van Kranenborg pointed to Europe’s 85 percent dependency on US hyperscalers.</p>